 Each fiscal 2018 annual restricted stock award for our named executive officers was 50% performance-based vesting and 50% time-based vesting.
 For the time-based vesting half of the fiscal 2018 annual awards, one-third vests on each of the first three anniversaries of the grant date.
-For the performancebased vesting half of the fiscal 2018 annual awards, the awards vest based on relative performance to our peer group for the three-year period ending June 30, 2020.
+For the performance-based vesting half of the fiscal 2018 annual awards, the awards vest based on relative performance to our peer group for the three-year period ending June 30, 2020.
 For fiscal 2018, we used two relative performance metrics for the performance-based awards: (i) a ratio of adjusted EBITDA to revenue, percentile ranked relative to our peer group (75% weighting); and (ii) revenue growth percentage, percentile ranked relative to our peer group (25% weighting).
 The target value for the fiscal 2018 annual restricted stock awards was the median of a market composite, with upside potential if we outperformed our peer group on the relative performance metrics discussed above.

 For fiscal 2018, we also granted a special acquisition integration incentive restricted stock award for our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer.
 This acquisition integration grant is designed to create incentives for the rapid and successful integration of our recently acquired businesses leading to accelerated revenue growth.
-The specific objective was to achieve profitable proforma revenue growth, within the first year, that was in excess of the average historical growth and profitability rates of companies in the primary market sector (defense) in which we operate, and in excess of the historical proforma combined growth rate of our business with the acquired businesses.
-This integration incentive award was a 100% performance-based restricted stock award with fiscal 2018 as the performance period and was earned based on a total proforma annual revenue growth rate objective, subject to minimum revenue and adjusted EBITDA thresholds.
-The growth rate objective used a proforma combined revenue starting point of \$426.2 million for calculating revenue for fiscal 2017 of \$408.6 million (which GAAP revenue only included revenue from the recently acquired businesses in fiscal 2017 after the dates of those acquisitions).
-Vesting for this integration incentive award.
+The specific objective was to achieve profitable pro forma revenue growth, within the first year, that was in excess of the average historical growth and profitability rates of companies in the primary market sector (defense) in which we operate, and in excess of the historical pro forma combined growth rate of our business with the acquired businesses.
+This integration incentive award was a 100% performance-based restricted stock award with fiscal 2018 as the performance period and was earned based on a total pro forma annual revenue growth rate objective, subject to minimum revenue and adjusted EBITDA thresholds.
+The growth rate objective used a pro forma combined revenue starting point of \$426.2 million for calculating revenue growth such that growth was measured as if we had acquired the recently acquired businesses at the beginning of fiscal 2017 rather than using our GAAP revenue for fiscal 2017 of \$408.6 million (which GAAP revenue only included revenue from the recently acquired businesses in fiscal 2017 after the dates of those acquisitions).
+Vesting for this integration incentive award only began for pro forma revenue growth in excess of 7.5% measured from the \$426.2 million revenue starting point, with a growth rate at or above 10% vesting 100% of the award.
 A 10% revenue growth rate is well above the revenue growth rate of the acquired businesses.
-These goals specifically related to the integration of our recently acquired businesses, with a focus on driving revenue growth rate of the acquired businesses.
-These goals specifically related to the integration of our recently acquired businesses, with a focus on driving revenue growth without sacrificing profitability.
-Our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer each earned 100% of the acquisition integration award based on our fiscal 2018 revenue growth performance.
+These goals specifically related to the integration of ur recently acquired businesses, with a focus on driving revenue growth without sacrificing profitability.
+Our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer each earned 100% of the acquired businesses on ou